 Update on CEER-EBRD Assignments

 In 2017, CEER signed a framework contract with the European Bank for Reconstruction and Development (EBRD) to provide peer to peer assistance to energy regulators.
-This framework currently runs until October 2019.
+The framework contract has been extended and runs until April 2021.

 Azerbaijan Phase 1: February 2018